 - The amount of customization required to integrate internal and EDI systems

-Once you have this information you can start designing your EDI system.
+Once you have this information you can start designing your EDI format.

 - Select The Correct EDI Network Provider (Van)